How to Road Trip the West Coast of Scotland

 Surrounded by untamed landscapes, the only way to reach Knoydart (other than a 2-day trek) is by a small ferry from Mallaig.

-There are no roads on Knoydart, which means leaving your car in Mallaig and exploring on foot.
-This is the perfect stop for adventure lovers, who can choose from a variety of low level walks and mountain hikes, with three Munros to choose from.
+Knoydart has no roads, which means leaving your car in Mallaig and exploring on foot.
+This is the perfect stop for adventure lovers, who can choose from various low-level walks and mountain hikes, with three Munros to choose from.

 Glenelg